 You may know the old saying, “An ounce of prevention is worth a pound of cure.”
 When it comes to gardening, preventing your plants from drying out is worth well more than a pound of veggies, flowers, and a beautiful landscape.
 Keeping plants watered throughout the summer can be expensive and challenging.
-Hand watering takes time and sprinklers can be wasteful.
+Hand watering takes time and spray-type sprinklers can be wasteful.
 Drip irrigation is a great solution that delivers the right amount of water exactly where it needs to go.
-It can be run on a timer, allowing you to enjoy your summer without the stress of constantly worrying about your garden.
+It can operate on a timer, allowing you to enjoy your summer without the stress of constantly worrying about your garden.
 Here’s a few tips to get you started:

-While some plants thrive in dry conditions, others can be quite thirsty.
+- Know your plants – While some plants thrive in dry conditions, others can be quite thirsty.
 A drip system allows you to give each individual plant the right amount of water for its specific needs.
 If you’re unsure how much water your plants need, ask your garden center professional for advice.
 Another important consideration is the soil.
 Sandy soil tends to drain water away more quickly than soil that is either heavy with clay or rich in organic material.

 Originally published on June 4th, 2018.
-Updated on May 30th, 2019.
+Updated on June 3rd, 2020.